SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/LanguageTour.rst

     <-/ 14

-As before, there's no need to provide a type for the loop variable because it can be inferred from the elements in the range, which is itself of type ``IntGeneratorType``:
+As before, there's no need to provide a type for the loop variable because it can be inferred from the elements in the range:

 .. testcode:: controlFlow